-For all programs EXCEPT Colorado: Call of the Wild, Colorado: 5280’ or Peru: Pachamama the following policy will offer sufficient coverage for your child’s intended program:
+For all programs EXCEPT Colorado: Call of the Wild or Colorado: 5280’ the following policy will offer sufficient coverage for your child’s intended program:

-For all programs (EXCLUDING Call of the Wild, 5280', and Pachamama): Click Here to Get Covered!
+For all programs (EXCLUDING Call of the Wild or 5280'): Click Here to Get Covered!

-For those enrolling on Colorado: Call of the Wild, Colorado: 5280’ or Peru: Pachamama, the following policy will offer sufficient coverage for your child's intended program:
+For those enrolling on Colorado: Call of the Wild or Colorado: 5280’, the following policy will offer sufficient coverage for your child's intended program:

-For Call of the Wild, 5280', and Pachamama: Click Here to Get Covered!
+For Call of the Wild and 5280': Click Here to Get Covered!

-IMPORTANT: When coverage is purchased within 15 days of your final invoice from RLT, the plan can includes:
+IMPORTANT: When coverage is purchased within 15 days of your final invoice date from RLT, the plan can include:

 • Trip Cancellation/Interruption due to Financial Default coverage